cleavr/cleaverdocs/content/guides/umami.md

           # GitHub Bot token
           token: ${{ secrets.GITHUB_TOKEN }}
 ```
-Commit this change.
-(This will start a deployment on cleavr, if "Deploy on Code Push to master" is turned on.)
+Commit the new file.
+This may start a deployment on Cleavr if GitHub Actions is enabled for the branch.

-Change to the **Actions**-Tab and select the "Sync Fork" Action on the left.
-Then run the workflow.
+In the GitHub repo, go to the project's **Actions** tab and select the "Sync Fork" Action.
+Next, run the workflow.

-Now this action will look for updates at your scheduled time (cron).
-If there are changes the original repo will be synced and cleavr.io will run a deployment.
+This action will look for updates at your scheduled time (cron).
+Changes to the original repo will be synced and Cleavr will run a deployment.

 ![Admin page](/images/umami/admin-page.png)